kekedigabor92/emailservice/README.md

 I decided to use groovy for testing purposes as I find it very concise and easy to read.
 In addition to that, the possibility and especially the way of creating parameterized tests is overwhelmingly impressive for me.
-To keep the build time short, most unit tests do not start up the the spring context but rather only utilize mocked instances.
+To keep the build time short, most unit tests do not start up the spring context but rather only utilize mocked instances.
 There is one test class though, responsible for checking if the spring app could start.
 I like to have this class as it reveals possible dependency injection problems in build time and we can avoid these issues during startup.
 Almost every time I use constructor injection since in my opinion it is easier to read,